B-Salinas/All-Things-App-Academy/Notes/Module-4/week-10/SQL.md

 ```
 **Note:** ALL SQL statements in PostgreSQL end with a semicolon.

+If you typed everything correctly, you will see the message `CREATE ROLE`.

 ### Naming a User
 Usernames should contain only lowercase letters, numbers, and underscroes.
 They should NOT contain spaces, dashes, or any other character.